roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "I'm just getting started," Valarie smiled devilishly.
 She dropped her top and skirt on one of the deck chairs and walked naked toward the house, wearing only her heels and his cum.

  "I'll be damned," Nelson muttered to himself, shaking his head.
 "Hottest little slut I've ever scene."
 He trotted after her, ready to play with his toy some more.
-Report_Story #1